ryankarlos/AWS-ML-services/projects/fraud/README.md

 4. Select the API resource just created and select Create Method from the Resource Actions.
 Select Get
 5. In the Get-Setup, select Integration Type: lambda function and lambda function name 'PredictFraudModel'.
 Click save.
 6. In the Method Execution pane, choose Method Request.
-7. In settings, use Authorization: 'AWS IAM' and Request Validator: 'Validate query string parameters and headers'
+7. In settings, set Request Validator: 'Validate query string parameters and headers'.
+Leave Authorization as 'None'.
 8. Expand the URL Query String Parameters dropdown, then choose Add query string.
 9. Enter the following variables one by one as a separate name field.
 Mark all as required except for 'flow_definition' variable